 TT: Thanks so much, Jenny!
 Readers, what questions or comments do you have?

-Any Amazon purchases made through these links support this site at no extra cost to you.
-Thanks in advance for helping more teachers travel and travelers teach!
+Any Amazon purchases made through these affiliate links provide a small commission no extra cost to you.
+Thanks!